LwaziG/ITMDA3_Project_Group4/README.md

 **Features**

-* Users can create multiple accounts to group their transactions under specific accounts
+* Users can create multiple accounts to group their transactions under specific accounts.
-* Create monthly budgets and find extra budget customimizing options
+* Create monthly budgets and find extra budget customizing options.
 * Analyse and know the trends of your transactions on a day, week and monthly wise.
 * Interactive category grouping pie chart to understand where you are mostly spending your money.
-* Multiple currency switching in UI (Currency conversion is yet to be supported)
+* Multiple currency switching in UI.
-* Export your transactions into csv format (pdf will be added soon)
+* Export your transactions into csv format.

 |                    Home Screen                    |                  Analysis Screen                  |                Transaction Screen                 |               Category Chart Screen               |
 |:-------------------------------------------------:|:-------------------------------------------------:|:-------------------------------------------------:|:-------------------------------------------------:|